jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 let make = (~someProp, ~anotherProp, _children) => /* some stuff here */;
 ```

 This `make` function returns a record.
-The first thing in this record is typically `...component`, where `component` is the return value of `ReasonReact.statefulComponent` or `ReasonReact.statelessComponent` (for components which do and don't use state, respectively).
+The first thing in this record is typically `...component`, where `component` is the return value of `ReasonReact.reducerComponent` or `ReasonReact.statelessComponent` (for components which do and don't use state, respectively).
 If this seems a bit weird, just think of it as inheriting from the React component class, like the equivalent of doing `class Foo extends React.Component {` in JS React.

 ```reason
 let component = ReasonReact.statelessComponent("RepoItem");